-While there is no legal requirement for who the buyer and seller must chose to serve as the escrow agent, most of the time the title agent will act as escrow agent.
-Title agents are usually already familiar with the details of the transaction and have no financial interest in the success or failure of the deal as their fee is for services rendered regardless of the outcome of the deal.
+While there is no legal requirement for who the buyer and seller must choose to serve as the escrow agent, usually the title agent will act as escrow agent.
+Title agents are often already familiar with the details of the transaction and have no financial interest in the success or failure of the deal, as their fee is for services rendered regardless of the outcome of the deal.
 Title agents also have the expertise to create the customized closing documents vital to most commercial real estate transactions.

 Before money can be transferred to the escrow agent, the parties have to come to some agreement as to what the escrow agent’s duties are and what will satisfy escrow and allow the funds to be released to the seller of the property.

 Unlike residential sales, the escrow agreement in commercial real estate closings is unique for each deal.
 However, there are several common escrow agreement provisions, such as: